Teaching Visa Sponsorship Jobs in Virginia

 Which employers in Virginia sponsor visas for teaching roles?

 Larger public school districts such as Fairfax County Public Schools, Prince William County Public Schools, and Alexandria City Public Schools have histories of sponsoring international teachers, particularly for STEM subjects and bilingual education.
-On the higher education side, George Mason University, the University of Virginia, Virginia Commonwealth University, and Virginia Tech regularly sponsor faculty and instructional staff through H-1B and other work visa categories.
+On the higher education side, George Mason University, the University of Virginia, Virginia Commonwealth University, and Virginia Tech regularly sponsor faculty and instructional staff through H-1B visa and other work visa categories.

 How to find teaching visa sponsorship jobs in Virginia?